Last Updated on August 15, 2023

 Receiving Information about Graduation

-In most cases, the information is delivered to the spouse or parents but the soldier can have it sent to anyone that he would like.
+In most cases, the information is delivered to the spouse or parents, but the soldier can send it to anyone he would like.
 He will also have details about the ceremony ahead of time to inform you.

 Who Can Attend Army Graduation Ceremonies?

 Anyone is welcome to attend the graduation ceremony, including children.

 This is a big day in the life of your soldier and it should be celebrated.

 There is generally no limit to the number of attendees that are allowed to attend a graduation ceremony.